Jason94/coalton-db/README.md

  - [ ] Add support for db schemas (probably works already?
 Maybe just note in readme and add a test)
  - [x] Add transaction support.
  - [ ] Add SQL functions to RowCondition
+ - [ ] Add remaining SQLite column types
+ - [ ] Add DEFAULT column property
  - [ ] Add CHECK column property
  - [ ] Add relationships
  - [ ] Improve the imperative interface.
 (Lacks proper transaction support)
+ - [ ] Add support for other DB's besides SQLite.
+Probably start with PostgreSQL.

+### TOMaybes:

+Maybe not good ideas, or maybe lower priority ok ideas:

+- [ ] Add more validity checking to table definitions (not multiple PKeys, etc) (may not be necessary because the DB should do this for us)

 # Examples